 3. Fine soft lead pencil & other markers

 Everyone has a lead pencil at home, and every other sewist uses their pencil to mark.
 Kid’s washable markers are a great option too if you have them.
 They wash away easily.

 4. Marking pens

 These are very easy to use – the kind of thing which sounds too good to be true.
 Some fade away, and some disappear only with a wash.
 Some promise everything but are horrible – fade away before you have even used the line, and some leave stains.

-Fade-away markers seems to be good in writing but as already said, some of them may leave stains.
+Fade-away markers seem to be good in writing but as already said, some of them may leave stains.
 So be careful about using them to mark something on the fabric’s surface other than on seams.

 Wash away markers should be washed immediately after the sewing is done or they may also stain.

 The ink in these pens disappears on its own or with a cold water wash.
 Never use hot water as it may set the color.
-And also never press with hot iron before the marks have faded or washed.
+And also never press with a hot iron before the marks have faded or washed.

 5. Tracing wheel

 A pizza cutter like marking tool which makes small dotes in its wake.
 The tracing wheel creates a visible dotted line if used above carbon paper.